nick-neely/troupe-activity-rankings/README.md

 - **Identify consensus and controversy** across different activities
 - **Make budget-conscious decisions** with price-range breakdowns
 - **Visualize trends** with interactive charts and metrics

+## ⚙️ How It Works

+1. **CSV Upload**: Easily import your group's activity data.
+The system checks for errors and guides you on the required format.
+2. **Dashboard & Analytics**: Instantly see top activities, category performance, voting distribution, and budget analysis.
+All charts and tables update in real time.
+3. **Admin Tools**: Log in securely to access the admin dashboard, upload new data, change your password, and manage category icons.
+All admin actions are protected by rate limiting and authentication.
+4. **Custom Branding**: Add your own icons and visual touches to categories for a personalized look.
+5. **API Integrations**: All data flows through secure, well-documented API routes for uploads, analytics, authentication, and admin actions.

 ## 🚀 Why use it?